What Is the Noble Eightfold Path? (And How to Actually Practice It)

 Thinking is the activity of the mind, the thoughts that constantly arise in our brains.
 These thoughts can be good or bad; some will lead us to light, and some will drag us into darkness.
 Right Thought is to let the mind move in the correct direction.

-Buddhism divides Right Thought into three aspects: Thoughts of Renunciation, Thoughts of Non-ill-will, and Thoughts of Harmlessness.
+Buddhism divides Right Thought into three aspects.

 These three types of thinking sound simple but are hard to do.
 Our minds are used to attachment, hatred, and selfishness.
 To change these habits requires constant awareness and practice.
 Whenever a bad thought arises, consciously turn it to the positive.
 This is not suppression, but transformation.